alihoushy/tab-tweaker/README.md

 A simple Chrome extension that allows you to have some fun with open browser tabs.

-Screenshot of browser, when extension is activated.
+The screenshot shows the browser when the extension has been activated.

 ![alt text](./assets/extension-screenshot.png)